xuyiyang0409/docs/Becoming_Core_Dev/Becoming_Core_Dev.md

 - 'Collaborator' status on the GitHub repository they have contributed to/wish to contribute.
 - **Payment from NEO Foundation as a core developer. ** Core developers who make continued contributions in the future will be granted core developer rewards continuously.

+*Please note that community contributors who become 'core developers' do not become employees of NEO.
+The goal is to encourage and cultivate the interest in contributing to NEO's development.*

 > *****：何种贡献算作Significant
 >
 > Contributions are regarded 'significant' when they are 1) significant in amount or 2) significant in value